PascPeli/Puma-Robot-Simulation/README.md

 While the Forward kinematics problem always has a unique solution, the Inverse Kinematics problem is more difficult to solve as it may have one or more solutions or none at all.
 The reason for this is the nonlinearity of the problem.
 A prerequisite for the existence of a solution is for the desired location has to be within the robot's workplace.

-The solution of the inverse kinematic problem is mainly done by 2 methods, <b>numerical</b> and <b>analytical</b> (closed form) which is in turn divided into 2 sub-approaches, <b>geometric</b> and <b>algebraic</b>.
+The solution of the inverse kinematics problem is mainly done by 2 methods, <b>numerical</b> and <b>analytical</b> (closed form) which is in turn divided into 2 sub-approaches, <b>geometric</b> and <b>algebraic</b>.
 In this work we used the geometric approach.
 This choice was made because this approach gives clear indications of which is the optimal solution for each layout of the robot, as opposed to the algebraic approach that usually requires experience by the operator and involves more calculations.
 The closed-form solution allows us to develop rules for choosing one particular solution among many.

 #### Kinematic Decoupling